Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 Any health care provider who knows or has reason to believe that a person treated or visited by him or her has a communicable disease, or having a communicable disease has died, shall report the appearance of the communicable disease or the death to the local health officer.
 The local health officer shall report this information to the Wisconsin Department of Health Services or shall direct the person reporting to report to the Department.
 Any person directed to report shall submit this information to the Department.

-Hospitals, physicians, and clinics must report cancer cases to the Wisconsin Cancer Reporting System (WCRS), in the Bureau of Health Information, Wisconsin Department of Health Services.
+Hospitals, physicians, and laboratory certified under 42 USC 263a must report cancer cases to the Wisconsin Cancer Reporting System (WCRS), in the Bureau of Health Information, Wisconsin Department of Health Services.
 Hospitals must report cases within six months of initial diagnosis or first admission following a diagnosis elsewhere.
-Clinics and physicians must report cases within three months of initial diagnosis or contact.
+Physicians and laboratories must report cases within three months of initial diagnosis or contact.
 Reports to the state cancer registry may not be construed as a violation of any person's responsibility for maintaining the confidentiality of patient health care records.

 Birth Defect Reporting